zchee/golang-wiki/Modules.md

    $ go mod -init -module example.com/path/to/my/module/v2
    ```

-3. The `-sync` flag synchronizes the `go.mod` file with the source code in the module (filling in requirements for any missing or unconverted dependencies, and removing modules that are not needed to satisfy any imports):
+3. Build the module.
+This will automatically add missing or unconverted dependencies as needed to satisfy imports for this particular build invocation:

    ```
-   $ go mod -sync
+   $ go build ./...
    ```
 4. Test the module as configured to ensure that it works with the selected versions.

    ```